11Warrior/Page-Pulse/README.md

 ## Known Limitations / What I'd Change With Another Day

-- **The `sucess` field name is a typo** (missing the second "s") that made it into the API contract early and is now used consistently across backend and frontend.
-Fixing it is a one-line change per file, but since it's a breaking API change for any existing consumer, I've left it as-is and documented it rather than silently fixing it without flagging the change.
 - **Word count doesn't distinguish main content from boilerplate** (nav bars, footers, cookie banners).
 A more accurate version would target `<main>`/`<article>` first, falling back to `<body>` only if neither exists.
 - **No caching.** Re-auditing the same URL twice in quick succession re-fetches it from scratch every time.
 A short-lived (~60s) in-memory cache keyed by URL would cut redundant load without meaningfully hurting freshness.
 - **No SSRF protection.** The URL validator currently checks only that the protocol is `http`/`https` — it doesn't block internal/private hosts (`localhost`, `127.0.0.1`, `169.254.169.254`, private IP ranges).
 For a tool that fetches arbitrary user-supplied URLs, this is worth closing before any real production exposure.